 - Zig-zag Heading The direction of the arrow pointing towards the last transect lines, in degrees clockwise from North.
 The transect lines will be perpendicular to this direction. - Transect Spacing The distance between transect lines.
-The first transect line will be generated at half this distance from the edge of the transect region. - Usage What these transect lines will be used for.
+The first transect line will be generated at half this distance from the edge of the transect region. - Overshoot Distance Extends the transect lines a short distance beyond the boundary of the region. - Usage What these transect lines will be used for.
 Just Flying is for if you just want to fly the path.
-Ignition will cause the generated waypoints to be activated for dropping with Ignis along the transects.
+Activate payload will cause the generated waypoints to be activated for dropping with Ignis along the transects.
 Mapping will show additional controls and interface elements for designing missions where the drone will be taking photos of the area with a downward-facing camera.

-Figure 98: Touch the Generate Waypoints button to generate waypoints that follow the transects.
+Figure 100: Touch the Generate Waypoints button to generate waypoints that follow the transects.

-Once you are satisfied with the position and orientation of the transect lines, touch the Generate Waypoints button to generate waypoints that will fly along these transects, as shown in Figure 98.
+Once you are satisfied with the position and orientation of the transect lines, touch the Generate Waypoints button to generate waypoints that will fly along these transects, as shown in Figure 100.
 The first waypoint will be placed to minimize the distance the drone has to fly to reach it.
-In Figure 98, the first waypoint is automatically placed at the top of the first transect line instead of the bottom, because the top is closer to the drone's current position.
+In Figure 100, the first waypoint is automatically placed at the top of the first transect line instead of the bottom, because the top is closer to the drone's current position.

-Figure 99: Place waypoints to define a custom ingress route to the transect region.
+Figure 101: Place waypoints to define a custom ingress route to the transect region.

-Figure 100: The generated waypoints of the transect region will start near the end of the ingress route.
+Figure 102: The generated waypoints of the transect region will start near the end of the ingress route.

-If you want the waypoints to start at the other end, place some waypoints along your desired ingress path before generating the waypoints, as shown in Figure 99.
-If you do this, the app will generate the first waypoint of the transect lines so that it is closer to the last waypoint of the ingress path, as shown in Figure 100.
+If you want the waypoints to start at the other end, place some waypoints along your desired ingress path before generating the waypoints, as shown in Figure 101.
+If you do this, the app will generate the first waypoint of the transect lines so that it is closer to the last waypoint of the ingress path, as shown in Figure 102.